chrisgrieser/shimmering-focus/README.md

 You can find *Shimmering Focus* in Obsidian's community themes browser under `Obsidian Settings ➞ Appearance ➞ Themes ➞ Manage`.

 ## Contribute

+### Translation of Style Settings
+Very welcome are [localizations of Style Settings Plugins](https://github.com/mgmeyers/obsidian-style-settings#localization-support), so the theme is more accessible to non-English speakers!
+This requires no knowledge of CSS.
+The style settings are at the very bottom of the theme.

+### Plugins & Features
-Pull requests are welcome, especially for plugins or features I haven't implemented since I do not use them myself.
+Pull requests for plugins or features I haven't implemented are also welcome.
+If they are bigger changes, feel free to check with be beforehand!

 - Try to follow the [design philosophy](#design-principles) of the theme.
 - All sections have a `< ` as prefix for quicker navigation.
 This means you can search for `< font` to navigate to the font section.